christianversloot/ts-express-pg-boilerplate/README.md

 ```
 ## Running ts-express-pg-boilerplate
 ### Running in development mode
 If you wish to run `ts-express-pg-boilerplate` in development mode, open a command prompt, navigate to the project folder and type `yarn run dev`.
-[You must possible first install Yarn.](https://yarnpkg.com/lang/en/docs/install) It will first go through `tslint` to detect possible TS errors (aborting the process if some are found) and will subsequently run the API by means of [nodemon](https://github.com/remy/nodemon).
-Nodemon watches the project folder for changes to the source code and automatically restarts the backend if some are detected.
-If you wish to restart the backend manually, type 'rs' (restart) into the terminal where `nodemon` runs and hit Enter.
+[You must possible first install Yarn.](https://yarnpkg.com/lang/en/docs/install) It will first go through `tslint` to detect possible TS errors (aborting the process if some are found) and will subsequently run the API by means of [pm2](http://pm2.keymetrics.io/docs/usage/environment/).

 ### Running in production
 #### Harnessing the power of Docker
-Out-of-the-box Docker based production readiness will be added ASAP.
+This repository provides a Docker Compose file which is configured to start the backend at port `80` together with an empty PostgreSQL database that runs on port `5432` and harnesses a `bridge` network to allow the backend to reach it.
+The API itself runs in [pm2](http://pm2.keymetrics.io/docs/usage/environment/).

+(Work in progress)

+Database provisioning is not yet provided and must still be done manually.

 #### Running it elsewhere

 ## License